microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp01 - HelloWorld/README.md

 Introduction to C#
 -------------------------

-When first starting to learn most programming languages, the first example you are introduced is ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program), since it is a very simple program that only prints a `string` to the console.
+When first starting to learn most programming languages, the first example you are introduced is ["Hello, World!"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program), a very simple computer program that simply displays "Hello, World!" to the user.

-The purpose of it is to make sure the machine can actually run the code and to show the developer how to print a `string` on the console.
+The purpose of it is to make sure the machine can actually run the code properly and to show the developer how to print a `string` on the console.

 The Code
 -------------